arangodb/spring-data-demo/README.md

 ## countBy

 Aside from `findBy` there are other prefixes supported - like `countBy`.
-Other than previously used `operations.collection(Character.class).count();` the `countBy` is able to include filter conditions.
+In comparison to the previously used `operations.collection(Character.class).count();` the `countBy` is able to include filter conditions.

-With the following lines of code we are able to count only characters which are still alive.
+With the following lines of code we are able to only count characters which are still alive.

 `CharacterRepository`: